twitocode/Tantalum/content/Notes/English/Culminating Assignment.md

 	5. What struggle is taking place in the character’s mind between id, ego and superego?

 	socio-economic lens
+	- Class Division
+	- Physical and Cultural differences limits people
+		- Cultural
+		- Physical
+			- Belters live in low gravity environments, they would die if they went to Earth.
+Martians also have a tough time going to Earth but it is not as bad.
+	- Corporate Power
+	- Oppression
+	- Hiding information
-	 6. Who has power, money, or status and who doesn’t in the text? sdfsdf
+	 1. Who has power, money, or status and who doesn’t in the text? sdfsdf
-	 7. What does the text say about oppression and social conflict? sdfsdfsdf
+	 2. What does the text say about oppression and social conflict? sdfsdfsdf
-	 8. How do people from different classes interact? sdfsdf
+	 3. How do people from different classes interact?
+		They hate each other for very good reasons.
+Earthers are the reason for all the problems in the solar system.
+Cannot take care of their planet and cannot take care of their "children"
-	 9. How does the text challenge or support a certain social order? sdfsdf
+	 4. How does the text challenge or support a certain social order? sdfsdf
-	 10. Whom does it benefit if the work or effort is accepted/successful/believed? sdfsdf
+	 5. Whom does it benefit if the work or effort is accepted/successful/believed? sdfsdf
-	 11. What social classes do the characters represent? sdfsdf
+	 6. What social classes do the characters represent? sdfsdf

 6. **Text-to-world connections:**